-Here’s the thing; there aren’t any women-specific running shoes in Nike’s assortment per se.
+Here’s the catch; there aren’t any women-specific running shoes in Nike’s assortment per se.

-By gender-specific, we mean running shoes that have a different last (which defines the fit) or cushioning.
-Most Nike running shoes do not offer that and follow the common practice of selling feminine colors in a narrow ‘B’ last and smaller sizes.
+By gender-specific, we refer to running shoes that have a different last (which defines the fit) or cushioning.
+Nike running shoes do not offer that and follow the common practice of selling feminine colors in a narrow ‘B’ last and smaller sizes.
 There’s nothing wrong with that; most shoe brands do that.

 So if you’re looking for a pair of women’s Nike running shoes, you’ll come across familiar names like the Pegasus and the Winflo.
 They have the same build and function as the men’s version but in different colors and a narrower fit.
 On a related note, the React Phantom Run Flyknit 2 is a women’s only model but we doubt that it is based on a women’s last.

 When compared to men’s footwear, the sub-categories do not change either.
 There are road, trail, and affordable sub-$100 shoes to choose from, and that’s how we’ve split this guide.